Content Distribution Strategy: Crafting the Optimal Approach

 What Is Content Distribution?

-Firstly, content distribution involves the processes of publishing, sharing, and promoting your content across various channels.
-Ultimately, the primary goal is to attract as many viewers as possible, ensuring your hard work does not go unnoticed.
+Content distribution means publishing, sharing, and promoting your content.
+You do this across many channels.
+The goal is to reach as many viewers as you can.
+That way, your hard work does not go unnoticed.

 • 70 million new WordPress posts are created every month.